samuelhbne/vpn-launchpad/README.md

 ## What's the default port, password and encryption method of ShadowSocks VPN?
 How can I modify the  settings?
  - Modify the fields in docker-shadowsocks-libev/shadowsocks-libev.env accordingly.
- - Run vlp-purge to destroy existing VPN server instance if any.
+ - Remove the existing VPN server if any and rebuild a new one from scratch.
- - Run vlp-build to create a new VPN server with updated login credential.
+ - New credentials should already be applied now.

 Here's what shadowsocks-libev.env looks like
 ```